FibrinLab/Data-Collection-and-Analytics-Bounty/README.md

-#
+# Ethereum Data Collection Bounty

-### In this bounty, I collected interesting datasets using Forta, Dune Analytics, etc. Datasets should focus on assets, addresses, contracts, and transactions on the Ethereum blockchain.
-Although, data type and methodology are up to the participant, data collection should be focused in 3 areas: security, compliance, and authenticity.
+In this bounty, I collected interesting datasets using Forta, Dune Analytics, etc. Datasets include on assets, addresses, contracts, and transactions on the Ethereum blockchain.
+Data collection was focused in 3 areas: security, compliance, and authenticity.

-For security, think stolen NFTs, phishing, malware, etc.
-For compliance, think AML, sanctions, etc.
-For authenticity, think copycat NFTs, copycat tokens, DID, etc.

 ## CRYPTOSCAMDB